tmDeSilva/CAN_microcontroller_interface/README.md

 	- `void loop()`
 		* Checks if a CAN Message has been received
-			* Read the CAN data ID (e.g. 7B3) and check if it is part of the `Important IDs` list
+			* Read the CAN data ID (e.g. 7B3) and check if it is part of the `importantIDs` list
 			* If the data in the CAN message (for each ID) has been changed:
 				* Replace the data already stored in a 2D array (called "arr") with the new data
 				* Write the new data to the serial port in the format `XXX X XX XX XX XX XX XX XX XX : time`